Depression and Addiction:

 Someone with a mental health condition turns to alcohol or drugs which makes the symptoms of mental illnesses worse rather than better.

 The National Survey on Drug Use and Health for 2018 showed that over 9 million adults in the United States were diagnosed with both a mental health illness and a substance use disorder (SUD).
 1

 Researchers also found that lifetime dual diagnosis rates can vary by race or ethnicity.2 Rates of dual diagnosis of the total population include:

-Of all Americans with SUDs, 20% also have at least one mood disorder and 18% have anxiety disorders.3 Millions of Americans are dealing with a dual diagnosis, so it is important to understand the condition in depth.
+Of all Americans with SUDs, 20% also have at least one mood disorder and 18% have anxiety disorders.3 Millions of Americans are dealing with mental disorders and addiction, so it is important to understand the condition in depth.
 Better understanding and awareness help promote improved prevention, intervention and treatment options.

 Depression by the Numbers